miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 ```

-> The above command returns a 200 status code, as well as a JSON object containing an array of all existing user strains and the user id.
-The return data would be structured like this:
+> The above command returns a 200 status code, as well as a JSON object containing an array of all existing user strains and the user id like this:

 ```json
 {